LPEcs/stats220/index.md

 This meme was created using `R`, but also included using the [{Magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package

-*A very robust and powerfull package that most `R` users should utalise!!*
+*A very robust and powerfull package that most `R` users should utilise!!*

 ![](spongebobmeme.png)